justinienb/ADN_PathFinder/README.md

 ## Event mnagement

-the inputs are managed by the events module
+The inputs are managed by the events module

 ##Application